emotion-analysis-project/SemEval2025-Task11/README.md

 ---

    - The participation guide has been updated to reflect the changes in the Codabench submission process.
 Please [see the guide](https://docs.google.com/document/d/1O10l9McuoBtw3dIMQbgAcmsoyaWW0DrkBZvC4CPc0yc/edit?usp=sharing) for detailed instructions.
-   - We updated the submission instructions on the Codabench.
+   - We have updated the submission instructions on the Codabench.
 Refer to the **"Submission Instructions"** section on Codabench for a detailed guide on how to prepare your submission file.

 **Revised Evaluation Timeline and SemEval 2025**
 ---